Social protection of the business manager

 Warning

-The calculation basis social security contributions and certain contribution rates change in 2026, after the 2025 declaration of professional income.
+The calculation basis social security contributions and certain contribution rate are evolving in 2026, after the 2025 declaration of professional income.

 The basis for calculating social security contributions consists of professional income, less certain professional expenses (excluding social security contributions) on which a abatement flat-rate of 26% is applied.

-To learn more about this reform and contribution rates, visit the dedicated page on the Urssaf website.
+For more information on this reform and contribution rates, see the dedicated page on the Urssaf website.

 The amount of pension contributions varies according to the amount of income of the individual contractor.